schuchert/wikispaces/pages/FitNesse.Tutorials.2.md

 * The schedule should have some the same program on different channels
 * The schedule should have some duplicate episodes as well.

 We're going to grow our way into this.
 Before we can do that, we need to create a program schedule.
-You've already solved this problem in the [[FitNesse.Tutorials.2|previous tutorial]](right?).
+You've already solved this problem in the [previous tutorial]({{ site.pagesurl}}/FitNesse.Tutorials.2)(right?).
 So all we need to do is use a previous fixture and create original programming.
 Rather than try to create real programs and episodes, this example just creates a large amount of data and it also includes the configuration stuff:
 ```
 |Add Programs To Schedule                         |
 |name|episode|channel|date     |start time|minutes|